Toggle: English / Spanish

 Having schizophrenia increases the risk of:

-- Developing a problem with or (substance abuse).
-Using alcohol or other drugs increases the chances that symptoms will return.
+- Developing a problem with or .
+Using these substances increases the chances that symptoms will return.

 - Physical illness.
 This is due to an inactive lifestyle and side effects of medicines.